Ramadan Sobhi: Stoke City

 Sobhi signed for Premier League club Stoke City on 25 July 2016 for a fee of £5 million.
 He made his Premier League debut for Stoke on 20 August 2016 against Manchester City.
 He made his first assist for Stoke on 31 October 2016 in a 3–1 win against Swansea City as his cross was deflected in by Alfie Mawson for an own goal.
 He made his first Premier League start in the next match against West Ham United, becoming the first teenager to start a league game for Stoke in nine years.
 After returning from the 2017 Africa Cup of Nations, Sobhi impressed in home wins over Crystal Palace and Middlesbrough.
 Sobhi played 19 times in 2016–17, as Stoke finished in 13th position.

 Before the start of the 2017–18 season, Sobhi signed a new five-year contract with the Potters.
 He scored his first goal for Stoke on 23 August 2017 in a 4–0 EFL Cup win over Rochdale.
-He scored his first Premier League goal on 23 December 2017, in a 3–1 win against West Bromwich Albion.
+He scored his first Premier League goal on 23 December 2017, scoring the last kick of the match in a 3–1 win against West Bromwich Albion, but was booked by referee Neil Swarbrick afterwards for excessive celebration.
 He followed this up with a goal against Huddersfield Town in a 1–1 on boxing day.
 Sobhi made 27 appearances in 2017–18 as Stoke suffered relegation to the EFL Championship.